-As a Mentoring Partner, you will be kept up to date about the joys and successes of the programme throughout the year and beyond.
-We will need your support with the recruitment and application process.
-We will also stay connected to resolve any pastoral or safeguarding concerns which arise with your young people.
+As our main contact, we will need your support with the recruitment and application process.
+We will also contact you throughout the year if any pastoral or safeguarding concerns arise with your young people.

-To get started, get in touch for a chat, and then complete a Mentoring Partner Agreement which needs to be seen and understood by key members of your leadership and safeguarding teams.
+We'll need to have a chat with you and then complete a Mentoring Partner Agreement which needs to be seen and understand by key members of your leadership and safeguarding teams.